elheffe80/pfsense-backup-extractinator/README.md

 ## TODO

+- [ ] Simultaneously export csv of just MAC and IP
+- [ ] Create python script to export to OpnSense
 - [ ] Pass XML file as a variable (allowing custom file paths)
 - [ ] Create a parent script to manage multiple extract tasks
 - [ ] Create a NAT extract script